 When a cannabis plant isn’t getting enough nutrients, it’s leaves/stems get damaged but the roots are left alone.
 When a plant gets too much nutrients, the leaves get nutrient burn but the roots are left alone.
 When a cannabis plant gets overwatered…you guessed it, the leaves/stems are what suffer.

-In essence, the leaves of a cannabis plant are used as a first line of defense against less-than-perfect conditions.
+In essence, the leaves of a cannabis plant are used as the first line of defense against less-than-perfect conditions.
 The leaves can also act like backup systems for a few of the functions roots perform, such as nutrient/water uptake.
 But since cannabis plants already have a primary method of water/nutrient delivery (that has better protection by being underground), the leaves become expendable in hard times.
-That makes them the exact opposite of being ‘vital’, unlike the roots!

 How to Protect Your Roots: